ashenwolf/torrify/README.md

 * None

 Medium severity
-* Occasionaly the visualization of location and current ext.
+* Occasionally the visualization of location and current ext.
 IP address i not up-to-date
-* Adding two or more torrc with the same filename may lead to unpredictable behavior
+* Adding two or more torrc with the same file name may lead to unpredictable behavior
 * Adding two or more torrc with the same control port may lead to unpredictable behavior

 Low severity